 Here is UPS’ official recommended last-chance dates for the various types of service:

 First-Class Mail Service (1 to 3 business days) Dec.
 20

 Priority Mail Service (1 to 3 business days) Dec.
 21

 Priority Mail Express Service (overnight delivery guaranteed) Dec.
 23

 USPS Retail Ground (ground shipping for items larger than a letter) Dec.
 14

 Location Plays a Part

 If you’re really cutting it close, check the pickup time at the mail carrier location.
 Dropping your mail off before that time can save you money on shipping or get your mail to the recipient a day sooner.

 When it comes to holiday shipping, preparation makes all the difference.
 Save yourself money and stress this holiday season by getting your gifts packaged up and sent out by the deadline of your mail carrier of choice.

-/account/v2/editBillingDisplay,/orderhistory/subsManager,/orderhistory/submitReturn,/account/accountSummaryDisplay,/account/loginAccountDisplay,/account/myfiles,/csl/listAllhttps://request.eprotect.vantivcnp.com/eProtect/js/payframe-client3.min.js?d=20190920 Join Now
+/account/v2/editBillingDisplay,/orderhistory/subsManager,/orderhistory/submitReturn,/account/accountSummaryDisplay,/account/loginAccountDisplay,/account/myfiles,/csl/listAllhttps://request.eprotect.vantivcnp.com/eProtect/js/payframe-client3.min.js?d=20201020 Join Now